bcgsc/pori/README.md

 - GraphKB client server (nginx)
 - IPR client server (nginx)

-Once the platform is live you can populate GraphKB with external content using the [loaders](https://github.com/bcgsc/pori_graphkb_loader).
+Once the platform is live you can populate the new GraphKB instance with external content using the [loaders](https://github.com/bcgsc/pori_graphkb_loader).